MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-requestsessionupdate-method.md

 author: jswymer
 ---
 # REQUESTSESSIONUPDATE Method
-Passes a SessionSettings object to the client to request a new session that uses the user personalization properties in the object.
+Passes a SessionSettings object to the client to request a new session that uses the user personalization properties that are set in the object.
 The current client session is abandoned and a new session is started.

 ## Syntax